amitchandna/amitchandna/README.md

 #### I am a Full Stack Data Scientist/Data Engineer/Software Engineer.
 ##### What does that mean??
-* I can crush LeetCode problems (like a SWE)
+* I can crush LeetCode problems (like a Software Engineer)
-* Use distributed systems/computing to move petabytes of data (like a DE)
+* Use distributed systems/computing to move petabytes of data (like a Data Engineer)
-* Create a Neural Network to aid in decisioning (like a DS).
+* Create a Neural Network to aid in decisioning (like a Data Scientist).

 ### About me:
 - 🔭 I’m currently working on a new [Agricultural DS project](https://github.com/amitchandna/agriculture)